This week we look back on the dedication of the Titanic Memorial in Washington D.C. on June 9, 1913.

 Let us remember the Titanic Memorial and pray that its message is moved from the Potomac into the hearts of our men and women.

-The second Sunday following the dedication anniversary, Father’s Day, would be a good time to start.
+Next Sunday, Father’s Day, would be a good time to start.